zakklepac/zinc/02-Components/README.md

     };
 ```

-then insert it into our `user.html` template, and insert it into the `user-item` tag on our page.
+then render it into our `user.html` template, and insert the whole thing into the `user-item` tag on our page.
 (You'll want to use [Document.querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector) or something similar to grab the component element.)